sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 #### Precision Explosives

 At 9th level you learn the fine art of causing explosions when you *mean* to cause explosions.
-Whenever you arm an alchemical grenade or use Tactical Chemistry to create an alchemistís fire, black powder charge, smoke bomb, or tanglefoot bag, you can use an action to set it in an unoccupied space in one of the following ways.
+Whenever you arm an alchemical grenade or use Tactical Chemistry to create an alchemist√≠s fire, black powder charge, smoke bomb, or tanglefoot bag, you can use an action to set it in an unoccupied space in one of the following ways.

 ***Set Trigger.*** You attach the item to an object or surface and choose a specific mechanical action that triggers it, such as an attached chest being opened, or the wheels of an attached wagon turning.